Jtrnb/EyesOfValor/Player Guide/Playing the Game.md

 - When successfully finishing a Hunt you will be granted anything you find during your hunt as a reward.
 You will also be paid determined by the hunt and person who gave you the task.
 You will all level up as well.
 You will also return to downtime.
 	- The GM may choose to change any of the prior rewards and rules.
 - If you fail a Hunt, through either having to leave or dying you will not be rewarded, and you will return to downtime.
+#### Camping:
+- During a hunt you may have many tasks that take longer than on
 ## Rest: